qiuziyan1998/falconfs/tests/regress/README.md

 ## Create a local registry for acceleration

 - Create container for local registry
-   $localDirForRegistry: the storage volume where you want to save images
+   $localDirForRegistry: the path where you want to save images

    ``` bash
    docker run -d \